Sorecchione07435/Debian-OpenStack-Installer/README.md

 +-------------------------------------------------------------------------------------------------------------+
 ```

-If during deployment you noticed that the public network or internal network was not created due to a temporary neutron endpoint failure you can run the ```finalize.sh``` script, in order to create the missing networks or the missing cirros image
+If during installation you noticed that the public network or internal network was not created due to a temporary neutron endpoint failure you can run the ```finalize.sh``` script, in order to create the missing networks or the missing cirros image

 Now your OpenStack deployment will be ready to use, You can access the Horizon dashboard from: http://yourip/dashboard, the user is 'admin' and the password is the one you entered on the $ADMIN_PASSWORD directive